The Pillage of Rome (The Play)

 At the city of Ariminum.

 Alaric abandons his raid on Ravenna and returns to Ariminum.
-He learns from one of the survivors of Attalus' army that Attalus rejected any assistance from the Goths and has betrayed the authority of Alaric.
-Alaric suspects that Attalus is conspiring against him.
-Attalus is alive and has returned.
+He learns from one of the survivors of Attalus’ army that Attalus refused aid from the Goths and has betrayed Alaric’s authority.
+Attalus lives and has returned.

-Counseled by Jovius to do away with his usurper emperor, Alaric summons Attalus to Ariminum and ceremonially strips him of his imperial regalia and title.
+Counselled by Jovius to depose the usurper emperor, Alaric summons Attalus to Ariminum and ceremonially strips him of his imperial regalia and title.
 Attalus is allowed to flee.
-Alaric then decides to reopen his negotiations with Honorius.
+Alaric then decides to reopen negotiations with Honorius.

 ALARIC.

-Verily, how can I entrust my fate and the fate of my people to any man that selleth himself to the higher bidder?
+Verily, how can I entrust the fate of mine own people to a man who selleth himself to the highest bidder?

 JOVIUS.

-Attalus was never to be trusted in the first place, since his allegiance was to his reign and not his allies.
+Attalus was never to be trusted from the outset—his allegiance was ever to his crown, never to his allies.

 ALARIC.

-How do I know thou shalt not betray me Jovius, since thine allegiance was to Attalus?
-Dost thou serve me or the Roman Empire?
+How am I to know that thou shalt not betray me, Jovius, since thine allegiance was once to Attalus?
+Dost thou serve me—or the Roman Empire?

 JOVIUS.

-Behold Alaric!
-I am here!
-Is not my presence sufficient evidence of my loyalty towards thee?
+Behold, Alaric—I am here!
+Is not mine own presence proof enough of my loyalty to thee?

 ALARIC.

-I swear that if thou betrayest me, I shall personally take thy life.
+I swear, if thou betrayest me, I shall take thy life with mine own hands.

 JOVIUS.

-I have told thee that I serve thee!
-Besides, Honorius would certainly kill me, if I returned to Ravenna.
+I have told thee—I serve thee now!
+Besides, Honorius would surely slay me, should I return to Ravenna.

 ALARIC.